PTresson/Corigan/README.md

 # CORIGAN

-Corigan is a pipeline for the detection of small objects on large input images and the analysis of the interctions between these objects.
+Corigan is a pipeline for the detection of small objects on large input images and the analysis of the interactions between these objects.

 ## Requierements